Medicare Advantage Plans in Alabama

 Using the referral network gives HMO plans lower out-of-pocket costs.

 Best for low income or health conditions: Medicare Advantage D-SNIP

-Best for those on a very limited income or who have permanent, chronic health conditions like end-stage Renal disease.
+Best for those with a very limited income or with permanent, chronic health conditions like end-stage Renal disease.

-Medicare recipients on this plan can have Medicare AND Medicaid to decrease out pocket costs on things like copays, premiums and coinsurance.
-With this plan, Part B deductibles are ordinarily low to $0.
+Medicare recipients on this plan can have Medicare AND Medicaid to decrease out pocket costs on copays, premiums, and coinsurance.
+In addition, with this plan, Part B deductibles are ordinarily low to $0.

 Alabama Enrollment Facts:

 1. Number of people enrollment in Medicare Advantage in Alabama